 The truth is that achieving neutral buoyancy will, indeed, make you a better diver overall.
 And, in becoming a better and stronger diver, you’ll be able to enjoy your dives more.

 While a diver carries too much weight, they may be able to establish and maintain a neutral state, but they are doing so using a greater amount of air.
 Additional air to have the BCD counter the extra weight and additional air consumption due to the added resistance of the inflated BCD.

 A diver even slightly underweighted will find themselves fighting to maintain a depth for a safety stop and from floating up when they do not want to.
-Divers who are appropriately weighted will find it easier to maintain neutral buoyancy and will use less air on a dive because they do not have the issues that divers have who take to many or less weights.
+Divers who are appropriately weighted will find it easier to maintain neutral buoyancy and will use less air on a dive because they do not have the issues that divers have who take too many or fewer weights.

 Having achieved a level of proper buoyancy control a.ka trim allows a diver to approach a reef without the risk of severely damaging the reef by contact.

-Part of mastering buoyancy control is learning how to use your BCD and weight system effectively, plus maintain streamlining.
-This makes the PADI Equipment Specialist course a natural companion, because you learn more about these pieces of gear and how to make them suit your specific diving styles.
+Part of mastering buoyancy control is learning how to use your BCD and weight system effectively, plus maintaining streamlining.
+This makes the PADI Equipment Specialist course a natural companion because you learn more about these pieces of gear and how to make them suit your specific diving styles.